The first (and the latest) pair of shoes I bought for my kids were Soft Stars. (Spring has clearly gotten the best of them, as you can see here.)

 Only Soft Star!
 Except for that lingering pair of non-wearable heels..

-We have a footwear list for people who live in freezing and wet places, Shoes: The (Winter) List.
+We have a footwear list that includes a section for people who live in freezing and wet places, Minimal Footwear: The List!
 I'm wondering what you wear when it's cold?

 Phoenix, Dash, Merry Jane with Sheepskin innersoles - also the Rogue.
 But definitely the Phoenix is the warmest!